Nemus-Project/magpie-python/abstract.md

 ## Main Abstract

+MAGPIE: a web-based, open-source interactive framework for plate vibration analysis

 The analysis and simulation of plate vibrations are central to many branches of science and engineering, specifically acoustics and musical acoustics.
 Well-developed plate theories exist, along with numerous simulation software